How to Hedge Against Inflation

 Gold is considered to be a safe-haven asset – which means that during periods of economic turmoil or periods of high inflation, many flock to this precious metal, increasing demand and pushing up price.

-However, whilst gold is considered by many as a hedge against inflation, and there may be some statistics out there which support this view, it is far from the most reliable inflation hedge.
+Whilst gold is considered by many to offer protection against inflation, and there may be some statistics out there which support this view, it is far from the most reliable inflation hedge.
 We don’t have to travel too far back in time to observe evidence of this unreliability.

-Depicted: Admirals MetaTrader 5 – Gold Weekly Chart.
-Date Range: 27 November 2016 – 15 May 2023.
-Date Captured: 15 May 2023.
+Depicted: Admiral Markets MetaTrader 5 – Gold Weekly Chart.
+Date Range: 28 May 2017 – 14 November 2023.
+Date Captured: 14 November 2023.
 Past performance is not a reliable indicator of future results.

-Together with gold, other precious metals such as silver and platinum are also viewed as safe-haven assets and, therefore, are considered by some as good inflation hedge assets.
+Together with gold, other precious metals such as silver and platinum are also considered by some as good inflation hedge assets.

-With a Trade.MT5 account from Admirals, you can trade Contracts for Difference (CFDs) on inflation hedges such as gold and silver, as well as many other commodities!
+With a Trade.MT5 account from Admiral Markets, you can trade CFD on inflation hedges such as gold and silver, as well as many other commodities!
 Click the banner below in order to register for an account today:

 Trade Commodity CFDs